confluence/isfdb-calibre/README.md

 # isfdb-calibre
 A [Calibre](http://calibre-ebook.com/) plugin for [ISFDB](http://isfdb.org/).

-This is based on the Barnes & Noble plugin that Kovid Doyal created.
+This is based on the Barnes & Noble plugin that Grant Drake created.
 Thanks!

 ## Test Cases